cmfox05/Pong/README.md

 - Press the space bar to reset.

 Build (Terminal & MinGW):
+- Add the MinGW/bin folder to your PATH environment variable.
 - Run the following in the "Pong" folder: "gcc -Iinclude -Llib -o bin/pong src/main.c -lmingw32 -lSDL2main -lSDL2".